alarifmo/CS362-004-F2017/projects/alarifmo/README.md

-#My name is Mohammed Alarifi
+#This is my submission for assignment 2